mantczakaus/ont_amplicon/README.md

   - Megablast homology search against NCBI database
   - Derive top candidate hits, assign preliminary taxonomy and target organism flag (pytaxonkit)
   - Map reads back to segment of consensus sequence that align to reference and derive BAM file and alignment statistics (Minimap2, Samtools and Mosdepth)
-  - Map reads to segment of NCBI reference sequence that align to consensus and derive BAM file and consensus (Minimap2, Samtools)
+  - Map reads to segment of NCBI reference sequence that align to consensus and derive BAM file and consensus (Minimap2, Samtools) - optional

 ## Installation